MilesCranmer/BorrowChecker.jl/README.md

 - `@bind @mut x = value`: Create a new owned mutable value
 - `@move new = old`: Transfer ownership from one variable to another, creating an immutable destination
 - `@move @mut new = old`: Transfer ownership from one variable to another, creating a mutable destination
+- `@clone new = old`: Create a deep copy of a value without moving the source, creating an immutable destination
+- `@clone @mut new = old`: Create a deep copy of a value without moving the source, creating a mutable destination
 - `@take var`: Unwrap an owned value to pass ownership to an external function

 ### References and Lifetimes